eneiand/eneiand.github.io/_posts/2014-10-30-creating-user-experiences.md

 * StaffLynx as an example
   * business apps have come a long way from terminal based to web based
 * Preparing for the new ecosystem
-  * principles are learnable and fundmental
+  * principles are learnable and fundamental
   * pattern matching
 * A test of awareness and observation
   * moonwalking bear!